woossi0/suite/docs/usermanual/source/intro/moreinfo.rst

 More Information
 ================

-Below are links to various resources to help you learn more about Boundless Suite.
+Below are links to various resources to help you learn more about Boundless Server.

 Component details
 -----------------